 - Interschool (IQ) events (Dressage, Show Horse, Jumping and Combined Training), where ONLY interschool riders participate and are conducted throughout the year by the IQ state and regional committees, EQ school and club affiliates.
 In regional areas only, EQ school and club affiliates may apply to the IQ committee to host IQ events that are run in conjunction with an EA open event.
-Separate classes must be for IQ riders only. - EA competitive (official) dressage, show horse and jumping events - these events are conducted by an EA affiliate and open to all EA riders.
-Club or Participant dressage days are NOT Competitive (official) dressage events.
+Separate classes must be for IQ riders only. - EA competitive (official) dressage, show horse and jumping events - these events are conducted by an EA affiliate and open to all EA riders. ~~Tag On events must be approved by the IQ committee and listed on the IQ calendar for results to be accepted as qualifiers for the State Championships.~~ Club or Participant dressage days are NOT Competitive (official) dressage events.
 If you are unsure, please contact the EQ office for clarification.
 For the requirements, refer to Annex B. - IQ Eventing Leaderboard - Eventing competitions are not hosted by schools or the Interschool committee.
 The competition schedule is found on the [EQ Eventing calendar](#).
 The IQ committee conducts an IQ Eventing Leaderboard for the discipline of Eventing.
 The leaderboard determines the overall State placings and State team members.
 For more information, refer to [Section 9](#).

-Refer to each discipline section within this handbook for which classes are qualifiers for the State and Australian Championships.
+~~Most classes go to States and Nationals, while some do not.~~ Refer to each discipline section within this handbook for which classes are qualifiers for the State and Australian Championships.